 Operational Implications: Strengthen partnerships with the UN agencies for leveraging of resource to support collaboration and joint programmes.
-In addition, UNFPA should continue and strengthen utilization of its comparative advantage to participially enhance evidence-based programming while mainstreaming gender and strengthening advocacy for human rights approaches among the UN agencies.
-Advocate for more coordination and collaboration in the areas of responsibility to eliminate overlaps and maximize results.
+In addition, UNFPA should continue and strengthen utilization of its comparative advantage to participially

 Strategic Recommendation 3: The CO should have a clear resource mobilization strategy for the 8th CP to enable focused resource allocation according to the felt needs.
 The CO should also reassess its human resource structure and critically align the capacities to the expected deliverables and priorities of the respective components for maximum realization of results.